Variability study of classical supergiant X-ray binary 4U 1907+09 using NuSTAR: Introduction

 \section{Introduction}

 Supergiant X-ray binaries (sgXBs) are binary systems that consist of a compact object and a massive O/B supergiant star.
-The accretion of stellar wind from the supergiant star onto a compact object is responsible for the X-ray emission in these systems.
-There are two types of X-ray binaries: classical supergiant high-mass binaries and supergiant fast X-ray transients (SFXTs) \citep{Pradhan2018}.
+In most cases, the accretion of stellar wind from the supergiant star onto a compact object is responsible for the X-ray emission in these systems.
+There are two types of X-ray binaries: classical supergiant high-mass X-ray binaries (HMXRBs) and supergiant fast X-ray transients (SFXTs) \citep{Pradhan2018}.
+The classical supergiant HMXRBs are persistent, with luminosity above $\sim10^{35}\;\mathrm{erg\;s^{-1}}$.
+These systems were seen to vary by a factor of $10-100$ \citep{Walter2015, Kretschmar2019}.
+SFXTs have low luminosity ($10^{33}-10^{34}\;\mathrm{erg\;s^{-1}}$) and produce short and strong flares with typical lifetimes of hours, reaching luminosity $10^{35}-10^{37}\;\mathrm{erg\;s^{-1}}$ \citep{Sidoli2018, Kretschmar2019}.

 4U 1907+09 is a classical supergiant high-mass X-ray binary identified in the third \textit{Uhuru} survey \citep{Giacconi1971}.
 The pulsar orbiting companion with an eccentricity $e\sim0.28$ and an orbital period of $P\sim8.3753$ d \citep{intzand1998}.
 Optical and infrared studies suggest an O8-O9 Ia type supergiant donor \citep{cox2005, Nespoli2008}.
 The literature reports a source distance of 5 kpc \citep{cox2005, Nespoli2008}.
 However, the distance to the source calculated by Gaia EDR3 is around 1.9 kpc \citep{Bailer2021}.
 X-ray pulsation with a period of 437.5 s was initially reported by \cite{Makishima1984} utilizing \textit{Tenma} observations.
 Early observations of the source revealed a relatively constant spin-down rate \citep{Baykal2006}; however, further observations revealed several torque reversals and spin-down rate variations \citep{Fritz2006, Inam2009}. \textit{INTEGRAL} and \textit{RXTE} measurements show short-term fluctuations in the pulse period compared to long-term changes in spin period rates, consistent with the random walk model \citep{Sahiner2012}.
 The most recent studies reported spin down of the pulsar \citep{Varun2019, Tobrej2023}.